xdevelsistemas/xDevPlayApp/README.rst

 Foreword
 ========

 It's possible to use JPA from Java and Scala.
-We have chosen to implement entity classes in Java whilst we everything else is implemented in Scala.
+We have chosen to implement entity classes in Java whilst everything else is implemented in Scala.

 This project employs JPA via `Avaje Ebean`_ since it is the default JPA provider in Play 2.2 and it just looks natural